Can Candles Explode? Yes! Here's How to Stay Safe

 Opt for Candle Alternatives

 When you hear the answer to the question "can candles explode" you may decide you don't like the risk no matter what the chances are.
 There are plenty of candle alternatives, though each come with their own possible problems, too.
 You can consider options like electric candles that can produce fragrances, fresh flowers, oil and reed diffusers, wax warmers, incense, air freshener sprays, and my favorite, potpourri.
+Just don't leave the wax warmer on forever.

 How Do You Extinguish a Candle Fire?